aicoe-aiops/ocp-ci-analysis/docs/workshop/ml_pipeline.md

 # Create an ML Pipeline using Elyra and Kubeflow Pipelines

-In order to run the above notebooks in automation, we can configure a Kubeflow Pipeline using the Elyra notebook pipelines editor from Jupyterlab
+In order to run the above notebooks in automation, we can configure a Kubeflow Pipeline using the Elyra notebook pipelines editor from Jupyterlab.

 ## Create kubeflow runtime configuration